Asthma in children

-At follow-up visits, your primary care provider or nurse practitioner can also discuss any side effects and your concerns, make sure that the medicines are taken properly, and identify any problems you may have with getting the care you need: insurance coverage, access to appointments, ability to get medicines, organizing the medicine schedule.
+At follow-up visits, your asthma care provider can also discuss any side effects and your concerns, make sure your child is taking their medicines properly, and identify any problems you may have getting the care you need.
+Common hurdles are: insurance coverage, access to appointments, ability to get medicines and organizing the medicine schedule.
 So it's important to keep those follow-up appointments as part of your on-going effort to keep your child healthy.